iob764rv/Data-Training/README.md

 # Data-Training
-Training a dataset in python files
+Training a dataset in python files, regression